-Sample Size Effective sample size (sample size needed to meet the SAMHSA precision requirement assuming simple random sampling) Target sample size (the product of the effective sample size and the design effect) Original sample size (inflated sample size of the target sample to counter the sample attrition due to ineligibility and non-completion) Eligible sample size (number of outlets found to be eligible in the sample) Final sample size (number of eligible outlets in the sample for which an inspection was completed)
+Sample Size Effective sample size (sample size needed to meet the SAMHSA precision requirement assuming simple random sampling) Target sample size (the product of the effective sample size and the design effect) Original sample size (inflated sample size of the target sample to counter the sample attrition due to ineligibility and noncompletion) Eligible sample size (number of outlets found to be eligible in the sample) Final sample size (number of eligible outlets in the sample for which an inspection was completed)

-- h.
-Fill out Form 4 in Appendix A (Forms 1-5). - 8.
-Did the State's Synar survey use a list frame?
-Yes No GA used a list-assisted area frame for FFY 2010.

-If Yes, answer the following questions about its coverage.

-- a.
-The calendar year of the latest frame coverage study: 2008 (FFY 2009) - b.
-Percent coverage from the latest frame coverage study: 78.5% - c.
+, Original sample size (inflated sample size of the target sample to counter the sample attrition due to ineligibility and noncompletion) Eligible sample size (number of outlets found to be eligible in the sample) Final sample size (number of eligible outlets in the sample for which an inspection was completed) h.
+Fill out Form 4 in Appendix A (Forms 1-5).
+8. Did the State's Synar survey use a list frame?
+Yes No If Yes, answer the following questions about its coverage. a.
+The calendar year of the latest frame coverage study: b.
+Percent coverage from the latest frame coverage study: c.
 Was a new study conducted in this reporting period?
-Yes \square No d.
-The calendar year of the next coverage study planned: One can be done in 2011 if needed.
-The Georgia Synar Team will be discussing changing methodology and a revised Appendix B may be adopted.
-Expect to confer with Susan Marsiglia Gray, and plans to have decision to CSAP by 4/15/2010.

-If Yes, please complete Appendix D (List Sampling Frame Coverage Study) and submit it with the Annual Synar Report.

-9. Has the Synar survey inspection protocol changed from the previous year?

-🗌 Yes  No

-The State is required to have an approved up-to-date description of the Synar inspection protocol on file with CSAP.
-Please submit a copy of your Synar Survey Inspection Protocol (Appendix C).
-If the inspection protocol changed from the previous year, these changes must be reflected in the protocol submitted.

-a.
-Provide the inspection period: From 07/14/2009 To 08/20/2009 MM/DD/YY MM/DD/YY b.
-Provide the number of youth inspectors used in the current inspection year:
+Yes No If Yes , please complete Appendix D (List Sampling Frame Coverage and submit it with the Annual Synar Report. e Study) d.
+The calendar year of the next coverage study planned: 9.
+Has the Synar survey inspection protocol changed from the previous year r? ☐ Yes ⊠ No The State is required to have an approved up-to-date description of the Synar protocol on file with CSAP.
+Please submit a copy of your Synar Survey Inspect (Appendix C).
+If the inspection protocol changed from the previous year, these be reflected in the protocol submitted. ction Protocol a.
+Provide the inspection period: From 06/21/2010 to 08/11/2010 MM/DD/YY MM/DD/YY b.
+Provide the number of youth inspectors used in the current insp ection vear: